The Ehrhart series of alcoved polytopes

 \section{Introduction}

-Let $\Phi \subset V$ be an irreducible \emph{crystallographic root system} and $W$ be the corresponding Weyl group.
+Let $\Phi \subset \R^n$ be an irreducible \emph{crystallographic root system} and $W$ be the corresponding Weyl group.
 Associated to $\Phi$ is an infinite hyperplane arrangement known as the affine Coxeter arrangement.
 The connected components of this hyperplane arrangement are simplices called \emph{alcoves}.
-Lam and Postnikov defined a \emph{proper alcoved polytope} to be the closure of a union of alcoves.
+Lam and Postnikov defined a \emph{proper alcoved polytope} to be the closure of a union of alcoves \cite{alcove2}.

+For any root system, Fomin and Zelevinsky's \emph{generalized associahedra} are examples of polytopes which can be realized as alcoved polytopes \cite{fz03,chapoton}.
 In the special situation of the root system $\Phi = A_n$, examples of alcoved polytopes include \emph{hypersimplices} and \emph{positroid polytopes}.
-For any root system, Fomin and Zelevinsky's \emph{generalized associahedra} are examples of polytopes which can be realized as alcoved polytopes \cite{fz03,chapoton}.

-Alcoved polytopes are rational polytopes, i.e., their vertices have rational coordinates.
-Let $P \subset \R^n$ be a rational convex polytope.
-Ehrhart \cite{ehrhart} showed that the number of lattice points in the $t$-dilate of $P$ is a \emph{quasipolynomial} in $t$.
+The vertices of alcoved polytopes have rational coordinates, meaning that alcoved polytopes are rational polytopes.
+Let $P \subset \R^n$ be a rational convex polytope, with underlying lattice $\Z^n$.
+Ehrhart theory is about counting lattice points in rational polytopes.
+In particular, Ehrhart showed that the number of lattice points in the $t$-dilate of a rational polytope $P$ is a \emph{quasipolynomial} in $t$ \cite{ehrhart}.
 A quasipolynomial with period $d$ is a function $p: \Z \to \Z$ such that there exist periodic functions $p_i: \Z \to \Z$ with period $d$ so $p(z) = \sum_{i=0}^n p_i(z) z^i$.
 We call $E(P,t) = \#(t\cdot P) \cap \Z^n$ the \emph{Ehrhart quasipolynomial} of $P$.
-The generating series $\sum_{t=0}^\infty E(P,t) z^t$ is a rational function in $z$.
-While the Ehrhart theory of lattice polytopes has been widely studied, the Ehrhart theory of rational polytopes is a younger subject \cite{beck22,BBKV13,linke11}.
+The generating series $\sum_{t=0}^\infty E(P,t) z^t$, called the \emph{Ehrhart series}, is a rational function in $z$.
+While the Ehrhart theory of lattice polytopes has been widely studied, the Ehrhart theory of rational polytopes is less explored \cite{beck22,BBKV13,linke11}.

 Ehrhart theory extends naturally to polytopes with some facets removed.
 The Ehrhart series are \emph{additive}, in the sense that if two half-open polytopes are disjoint, then the Ehrhart series of their union is equal to the sum of their Ehrhart series.